3UU/wordpress-shariff-wrapper/shariff/readme.txt

 really a CSS guru you will know what does the magic is ;-)

 = Q: Can I add [shariff] on all posts? =
 A: Yes, use the admin menu and use the first checkbox to enable it.
-If do you have access to your wp-config.php file there is also an other way.
-Add `define('SHARIFF_ALL_POSTS','[shariff]');` to it.
-The shortcut will be put at the end of all single posts and processed.
-You can use all options that work with the shortcut.

 = Q: Can I change the design on a single post? =
 A: Yes.
-If the [shariff... shortcut is found on a post the SHARIFF_ALL_POSTS will be disabled (only) on this site.
-So you can make the special design.
+If the [shariff... shortcut is found on a post it has preference.

 = Q: But I want hide it on a single post! =
 A: Do you really know what do you want? ;-) However it is possible.
 Write